SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 12.5.3 Building Indexes

 You can improve performance of direct path loads by using temporary storage.
 After each block is formatted, the new index keys are put in a sort (temporary) segment.

 The old index and the new keys are merged at load finish time to create the new index.
 The old index, sort (temporary) segment, and new index segment all require storage until the merge is complete.
 Then the old index and temporary segment are removed.

 During a conventional path load, every time a row is inserted the index is updated.
 This method does not require temporary storage space, but it does add processing time.

-To improve performance on systems with limited memory, use the
+To improve performance of SQL*Loader direct loads on systems with limited

-If, during a direct load, you have specified that the data is to be presorted and the existing index is empty, then a temporary segment is not required, and no merge occurs—the keys are put directly into the index.
-See Optimizing Performance of Direct Path Loads for more information.
+If, during a direct load, you have specified that you want the data to be presorted, and the existing index is empty, then a temporary segment is not required, and no merge occurs—the keys are put directly into the index.

 When multiple indexes are built, the temporary segments corresponding to each index exist simultaneously, in addition to the old indexes.
 The new keys are then merged with the old indexes, one index at a time.
 As each new index is created, the old index and the corresponding temporary segment are removed.